🔥 Find me at MedicalDevicesGroup.net 🔥

-A guest post by Bob Hartwig, Stratos Product Development Project Manager
+A guest post by Bob Hartwig, formerly a Stratos Product Development Project Manager.

 Import duties and fees getting killing your budget?
 Don’t let the daunting complexity of import get you down!

 Today’s laws regarding importing merchandise into the USA have shifted the legal responsibility to the importer.
 The importer must declare the classification, value and rate of duty applicable to the merchandise they are trying to bring into the country.
 But navigating the rules and regulations for importing merchandise into the USA is daunting.
 The goal, of course, is to meet the rules and regulations and to pay a fair share of duties and fees.
 But, if you do not know what you are doing, your goods may be stalled in U.S. Customs, and you may pay far more duty and fees than you need to.
 So, how does one ensure efficient and fair Customs processing?

 A common mistake is to assume all merchandise is treated the same when classifying.
 For instance, it can lead to excessive duties and fees if the merchandise are prototype parts or assemblies.
 One will find merchandise classification in the Code of Federal Regulations Title 19 (19 CFR) US Customs and Border Protection by searching by description.
 Googling “HTS Search” will point one to the Harmonized Tariff Schedule query page.
 This process for determining the classification is daunting and is best performed by a logistics professional.
 If you’re feeling ambitious, you might also check this description of HS versus HTS codes.